Flight for Freedom

 Flight for Freedom (also known as Stand to Die) is a 1943 American drama film directed by Lothar Mendes and starring Rosalind Russell, Fred MacMurray and Herbert Marshall.
-Film historians and Earhart scholars consider Flight for Freedom an à clef version of the Amelia Earhart life story, concentrating on the sensational aspects of her disappearance during her 1937 world flight.
+Film historians and Earhart scholars consider Flight for Freedom an à clef version of Amelia Earhart's life story, concentrating on the sensational aspects of her disappearance during her 1937 world flight.
 The film's ending speculated that the main character's disappearance was connected to a secret mission on behalf of the U.S. government.
 As a propaganda film, the Japanese characters in Flight for Freedom were portrayed as devious and evil.

 Plot

-In the aviation establishment of the 1930s, well-known aviatrix Tonie Carter is fighting the prejudice against women pilots.
+In the aviation establishment of the 1930s, well-known aviator Tonie Carter is fighting the prejudice against women pilots.
 One of her rivals, pilot Randy Britton, is attracted to her.
 After setting flight records flying for her former mentor, Paul Turner, Tonie embarks on a solo circumnavigation of the globe.

 When her plans are made public, U.S. Navy Admiral Graves seeks to convince her to undertake a top-secret mission involving flying over Japanese-held territory in the Mandated Islands.
 Flying for the navy, Randy has discovered the Japanese-mandated islands have hidden military installations.
 When Tonie receives a classified message in Hawaii, she aborts her takeoff in order to meet Graves who asks her to turn her record-breaking flight into a spy mission.

-Awaiting repair of her aircraft, Tonie travels back to mainland United States accompanied by Paul Turner, who reveals he wants to marry her at the conclusion of the flight.
+Awaiting the repair of her aircraft, Tonie travels back to mainland United States accompanied by Paul Turner, who reveals he wants to marry her at the conclusion of the flight.
 Turner, however, is apprehensive about the dangers involved in her flight.
 One of the concerns is that Gull Island, a tiny island rendezvous in the Pacific is a daunting challenge for even the best navigator.

 The U.S. Navy sends Randy Britton to join Tonie in New Guinea as her navigator.
 She finds out that the Japanese will be waiting for her on Gull Island.
 Not wanting to jeopardize Randy, her true love, Carter takes off early in the morning before he reaches the airport.
 She vanishes during the latter part of the world flight, triggering a massive search which proves fruitless.